Documentation – Current v24.2

 13. Read – color correct – Save image

 Once a color correction matrix has been calculated, the matrix can be used to correct arbitrary images.
 To do so, select 11.
-Read – color correct – save image in the Display box on the right of the Color/Tone window.
+Read – color correct – save image in the Display box on the right of the Multicharts window.
 The initial display on the left side contains the message, Press “Read image to correct”, then press “Save corrected image” if it looks OK., the color correction matrix and statistics, and two buttons: Read image to correct and Save corrected image.

 In the case shown on the right, a (digital) CC20C (cyan) filter was applied to both the Colorchecker and Gallery image.
 The correction matrix was calculated for the filtered Colorchecker, then the filtered Gallery image (shown uncorrected on the top) was read in.
 The corrected image is shown on the bottom.